bbilger/jrestless/aws/service/jrestless-aws-service-feign-client/README.md

 Lambda service function invocation through feign.

-_Note that AWSLambdaClient and the proxy are thread-safe so you can externalize the generation._
+_Note that AWSLambdaClient and the proxy are thread-safe so you can centralize the proxy creation._

 ```java
 import com.amazonaws.regions.Regions;